esy-ocaml/hello-reason/README.md

 ## Usage

-You need Esy, you can install the beta using [npm][]:
+You need Esy, you can install the beta using [npm][https://npmjs.com]:

     % npm install -g esy@latest

-Then you can install the project dependencies using:

-    % esy install

-Then build the project dependencies along with the project itself:
+> NOTE: Make sure `esy --version` returns at least `0.5.4` for this project to build.

+Then run the `esy` command from this project root to install and build depenencies.

-    % esy build
+    % esy

 Now you can run your editor within the environment (which also includes merlin):